Installing PostgreSQL on Linux

 zypper install nano

-PostgreSQL configuration
+PostgreSQL Configuration

 postgresql.conf

-Open the postgresql.conf file in an editor:
+Open the postgresql.conf file in a text editor:

 nano /etc/postgresql/13/main/postgresql.conf